LGBTQ+: We can't change scripture for somebody’s feeling – Rev Appiagyei

 Rev Appiagyei emphasised the church's commitment to upholding scriptural teachings.

-He made his stance known while speaking on the topic "The Stress of Modern Day Parenting" during an interview on Accra-based Adom TV on Friday, January 5, 2024
+He made stance known speaking on the topic "The Stress of Modern Day Parenting" during an interview on Accra-based Adom TV on Friday, January 5, 2024

+- LGBTQ+: We can't change scripture for somebody’s feeling – Rev Appiagyei

 - I find it disappointing that people are opposed to the anti-gay bill - Lawrence Tetteh